dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/04-opentelemetry-tracing.md

 <img class="cover-image" src="../../.assets/books-inventory/architecture-caching-telemetry.svg"/>

-# If You Can’t Observe It 🔭, You Can’t Operate It
+# if you can’t observe it 🔭, you can’t operate it

 This is episode 4 of [A Hands-On Guide to Modern Software Development] series.